 The only real guarantee against heatstroke is being sensible.
 Stop if you feel dizzy or sick.
 Don't go for long runs in the heat.

-So, back to what you should do
+what you should do to beat dehydration in sport

-Nail your in game hydration
+Nail your in-game hydration plan

 For most people this is as simple as finding what works for you.
 For some athletes this means strictly water, for others it might be Gatorade or even alternating between the two as many of our Bulleen Boomers WNBL players do.